 Police, court and gaol records are a diverse range of records that date from the early decades of white settlement.
 They include records like:

-- police station occurrence books and charge books
+- police station journals, occurrence books and charge books

 - records about members of the police force